wlbr/wlbr.github.io/_posts/blog/2022-07-13-iphone-screensharing.md

 On versions older than Monterey you could use the nice freeware [LetsView](https://letsview.com) to show your mirrored device in a windowd mode.
 But since Monterey, it displays the screen on fullscreen, just as the built-in functionality.
 It seems that you it offers no additional functionalty, actually.

-__But there is one trick: if you turn turn if the Airplay receiver in Settings / Sharing but keep using LetsView, then the tool is displaying the screen in windowed mode again!__
+__But there is one trick: if you turn turn *off* the Airplay receiver in Settings / Sharing but keep using LetsView, then the tool is displaying the screen in windowed mode again!__